What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 The Guarantee

-If Phase 1 reveals nothing new about your market — nothing you didn't already know — you receive a full refund.
-No conditions.
+If Phase 1 reveals nothing new about your market — nothing you didn't already know — you are entitled to a full refund within 14 days of deliverable receipt.
+The deliverable remains yours regardless.

 This guarantee is viable because of the platform economics described in Platform Economics: Why 64% Margins Change Everything.
-When gross margins are 78% at the PoC tier, the risk of a refund is economically manageable.
-The confidence behind the guarantee is empirical, not promotional.
+At projected gross margins of approximately 78% at the PoC tier, the risk of a refund is economically manageable Sagentix GTM Methodology, 2026.
+The confidence behind the guarantee is structural, not promotional.

 A deliverable specification is a promise.
 This is ours: 30 pages, 50 citations, zero assumptions, 5–7 days.
-If it doesn't reveal something new, you don't pay.
+If it doesn't reveal something new, you get a full refund.

 Stéphane Raby